mindspore-ai/docs/docs/mindspore/source_en/model_train/program_form/static_graph.rst

 Overview
 --------

-In graph mode, Python code is not executed by the Python interpreter.Instead, the code is compiled into a static computation graph, and then the static computation graph is executed.
+In Just-In-Time Compilation (JIT) mode, Python code is not executed by the Python interpreter.Instead, the code is compiled into a static computation graph, and then the static computation graph is executed.

 In static graph mode, MindSpore converts Python source code into Intermediate Representation IR by means of source code conversion and optimizes IR graphs on this basis, and finally executes the optimized graphs on hardware devices.
 MindSpore uses a functional IR based on graph representations, called MindIR.
 See `middle representation MindIR <https://www.mindspore.cn/docs/en/master/design/all_scenarios.html#mindspore-ir-mindir>`_ for details .

+Currently, there are three main methods for converting Python source code into Intermediate Representation (IR): parsing based on the Abstract Syntax Tree (AST), parsing based on ByteCode, and the method based on operator call tracing (Trace).
+For detailed information about these three modes, please refer to  `Dynamic and Static Combination <https://www.mindspore.cn/docs/en/master/model_train/program_form/pynative.html#dynamic-and-static-combination>`_ .
+These three modes differ to some extent in terms of syntax support.
+This document will first elaborate in detail on the syntax support in the scenario based on the Abstract Syntax Tree (AST), and then introduce the differences in syntax support when constructing the computation graph based on ByteCode and operator tracing (Trace) methods, respectively.

 MindSpore static graph execution process actually consists of two steps, corresponding to the Define and Run phases of the static graph, but in